 After a washing step, selected antibodies recognizing antigen are eluted and then transformed in bacteria for amplification.
 Another cycle of phage display antibody selection can start.
 3 to 4 rounds of selection are necessary to obtain specific antibodies.

 Hybrigenics' Phage Display Antibody selection features a unique process resulting in the enrichment of antigen-specific clones.
 Importantly, native full–length antigen is not adsorbed in plate and therefore preserved during multiple rounds of selection.
-Several Antibodies recognizing different epitopes of an Antigen can be identified.
-As a result, our antibodies are more likely to recognize endogenous antigen for in vitro and in vivo applications, such as immunofluorescence, live cell imaging, video microscopy or proteasome addressing.
+Several antibodies recognizing different epitopes of an antigen can be identified.
+As a result, our antibodies are more likely to recognize endogenous antigens for in vitro and in vivo applications, such as immunofluorescence, live cell imaging, video microscopy or proteasome addressing.
 This also presents the great advantage of selecting putative conformational antibodies.